Caltech Home > PMA Home > Courses

 Ph 105.
 Analog Electronics for Physicists.
 9 units: first term.
 Prerequisites: Ph 1 abc, Ma 2, or equivalent.
 A laboratory course intended for graduate students, it covers the design, construction, and testing of simple, practical analog and interface circuits useful for signal conditioning and experiment control in the laboratory.
 No prior experience with electronics is required.
 Students will use operational amplifiers, analog multipliers, diodes, bipolar transistors, and passive circuit elements.
 Each week includes a 45 minute lecture/recitation and a 2½ hour laboratory.
 The course culminates in a two-week project of the student's choosing.
 Instructors: Rice, Libbrecht.

 Ph 106 abc.
 Topics in Classical Physics.
 9 units (4-0-5): first, second, third terms.
 Prerequisites: Ph 2 ab or Ph 12 abc, Ma 2.
 An intermediate course in the application of basic principles of classical physics to a wide variety of subjects.
 Ph 106 a will be devoted to mechanics, including Lagrangian and Hamiltonian formulations of mechanics, small oscillations and normal modes, central forces, and rigid-body motion.
-Ph 106 b will be devoted to fundamentals of electrostatics, magnetostatics, and electrodynamics, including boundary-value problems, multipole expansions, electromagnetic waves, and radiation.
-It will also cover special relativity.
-Ph 106 c will cover advanced topics in electromagnetism and an introduction to classical optics.
-Instructors: Fuller, Golwala.
+Ph 106 b will be devoted to fundamentals of electrostatics and magnetostatics, including boundary-value problems, multipole expansions, and electrostatics and magnetostatics in matter.
+Ph106 c will cover electrodynamics, including conservation laws, potential theory, electromagnetic waves, and radiation as well as the relationship between special relativity and electrodynamics.
+Instructors: Chatziiaonnou, Porter.

 Ph 107.
 Classical and Laser Optics.
 9 units (3-0-6): third term.
 Prerequisites: Ph 2 ab or Ph 12 ab.
 An introduction and overview of classical and laser optics.
 We will develop tools and concepts to understand the behavior of light, such as ray transfer matrix analysis, wave optics, diffraction, coherence, interference, and polarization.
 These tools will then be used to understand the action of optical elements, imaging, resonators, waveguides, fiber optics, Gaussian beams, interferometers, and other techniques and concepts commonly encountered in research settings.
 Instructors: Hutzler, Adhikari.

 Ma 108 abc.
 Classical Analysis.
 9 units (3-0-6): first, second, third terms.
 Prerequisites: Ma 1 or equivalent, or instructor’s permission.
 May be taken concurrently with Ma 109.
 First term: structure of the real numbers, topology of metric spaces, a rigorous approach to differentiation in R^n.
 Second term: brief introduction to ordinary differential equations; Lebesgue integration and an introduction to Fourier analysis.
 Third term: the theory of functions of one complex variable.
-Instructors: Caniato, Looi.
+Instructors: Reeves, Looi, Caniato.

 Ma 109 abc.
 Introduction to Geometry and Topology.
 9 units (3-0-6): first, second, third terms.
-Prerequisites: Ma 2 or equivalent, and Ma 108 must be taken previously or concurrently.
+Prerequisites: Ma 2 or equivalent.
+We recommend Ma 5 a and Ma 108 a be taken previously or concurrently.
 First term: aspects of point set topology, and an introduction to geometric and algebraic methods in topology.
 Second term: the differential geometry of curves and surfaces in two- and three-dimensional Euclidean space.
 Third term: an introduction to differentiable manifolds.
 Transversality, differential forms, and further related topics.
 Instructors: Jang, Ryoo.

 Ay 111 abc.
 Introduction to Current Astrophysics Research.
 1 unit (1-0-0): first, second terms.
 This course is intended primarily for first-year Ay graduate students, although participation is open and encouraged.
-Students are required to attend seminar-style lectures given by astrophysics faculty members and other researchers, describing their work and potential opportunities for students.
+Students are required to attend seminar-style lectures given by astrophysics faculty members and other researchers.
+The intent of the course is for students to gain an understanding of the breadth of astrophysics research that is conducted at Caltech, and to learn about potential research opportunities, as well as different career paths in astronomy.
 Credit is also given for attending the weekly astronomy colloquia.
 At the end of each term, students are required to summarize in oral or written form (at the discretion of the instructor), one of the covered subjects that drew their interest.
-Instructors: Hillenbrand, Djorgovksi.
+Part c not offered 2024-25.
+Instructors: El-Badry, Djorgovksi.

 Ma 111 abc.
 Topics in Analysis.
-9 units (3-0-6): first, second, third terms.
+9 units (3-0-6): third term.
 Prerequisites: Ma 110 or instructor's permission.
 This course will discuss advanced topics in analysis, which vary from year to year.
 Topics from previous years include potential theory, bounded analytic functions in the unit disk, probabilistic and combinatorial methods in analysis, operator theory, C*-algebras, functional analysis.
 The third term will cover special functions: gamma functions, hypergeometric functions, beta/Selberg integrals and $q$-analogues.
 Time permitting: orthogonal polynomials, Painleve transcendents and/or elliptic analogues.
-Not offered 2023-24.
+Part a and part b not offered 2024-25.
+Instructor: Heinävaara.

 Ge/Ay 117.
 Bayesian Statistics and Data Analysis.
 9 units (3-0-6): second term.
 Prerequisites: CS 1 or equivalent.
 In modern fields of planetary science and astronomy, vast quantities of data are often available to researchers.
 The challenge is converting this information into meaningful knowledge about the universe.
 The primary focus of this course is the development of a broad and general tool set that can be applied to the student's own research.
 We will use case studies from the astrophysical and planetary science literature as our guide as we learn about common pitfalls, explore strategies for data analysis, understand how to select the best model for the task at hand, and learn the importance of properly quantifying and reporting the level of confidence in one's conclusions.
 Instructor: Knutson.

 Ma/CS 117 abc.
 Computability Theory.
-9 units (3-0-6): first, second, third terms.
+9 units (3-0-6): first, second terms.
 Prerequisites: Ma 5 or equivalent, or instructor's permission.
 Various approaches to computability theory, e.g., Turing machines, recursive functions, Markov algorithms; proof of their equivalence.
 Church's thesis.
 Theory of computable functions and effectively enumerable sets.
 Decision problems.
 Undecidable problems: word problems for groups, solvability of Diophantine equations (Hilbert's 10th problem).
 Relations with mathematical logic and the Gödel incompleteness theorems.
 Decidable problems, from number theory, algebra, combinatorics, and logic.
 Complexity of decision procedures.
 Inherently complex problems of exponential and superexponential difficulty.
 Feasible (polynomial time) computations.
 Polynomial deterministic vs. nondeterministic algorithms, NP-complete problems and the P = NP question.
-Not offered 2023-24.
+Part c not offered 2024-25.
+Instructor: Ervin.

 Ph/APh/EE 118 c.
 Physics of Measurement: Moonbounce and Beyond - Microwave Scattering for Communications and Metrology.
 9 units (3-0-6): third term.
 Prerequisites: Ph 118a, and a course in microwave physics and engineering (e.g., Ph 118b, EE 153, or equivalent), or permission from the instructor.
 In 1944, the possibility of bouncing radio waves off the moon was first discovered inadvertently.
 Since then, radio wave echoes have been recorded from other planets, asteroids, tropospheric disturbances, and airplanes aloft.
 Microwave scattering provides a rich platform enabling exploration of long-range microwave communications, remote sensing, and interesting astrophysical measurements.
 This class will cover the physics of microwave propagation and scattering, low-earth orbit (LEO) satellite trajectories and communications, moonbounce, and the principles of ultrasensitive instrumentation - for both transmitting and receiving - enabling remote sensing with microwaves.
 One formal lecture per week will cover the fundamentals.
 The second weekly class meeting will be an extended hands-on workshop - starting mid-afternoon and going on into the evening - to assemble all aspects of a high-power microwave scattering system operating at 23cm.
 Students will set up tracking software for satellites and planetary objects, assemble an ultrasensitive software-defined radio (SDR) system, implement 1kW microwave power amplification at 23cm, and explore antenna and feed horn theory and practice.
 Also implemented will be powerful weak signal communications methods pioneered by Prof. Joe Taylor (Physics, Princeton) enabling ultraweak signal extraction through GPS synchronization of remote sources and receivers.
 We will employ Caltech's fantastic resource for this project - a 6-meter diameter microwave dish atop Moore Laboratory.
 Prospective students are encouraged to obtain an FCC Technician license (or higher) prior to spring term to permit their operation of the system.
 For information see: http://www.its.caltech.edu/~w6ue/ Instructor: Roukes.